radhika3131/DiagnoNow/README.md

  * Timely diagnosis and treatment are paramount in healthcare, where every minute can impact patient outcomes.
  * Delays in diagnosis may result in missed opportunities for intervention, leading to adverse health consequences for patients.
 ### 2. Challenges Faced by Radiologists:
- * Radiologists often have to interpret numerous imaging studies daily, with limited time available for each case.
+ * Radiologists often have to interpret numerous imaging studies daily, with limited time for each case.
- * High volume of reports to review can lead to challenges in providing timely results, potentially delaying patient care.
+ * A high volume of reports to review can lead to challenges in providing timely results, potentially delaying patient care.
 ### 3. Impact on Patients:
  * Prolonged waiting times for diagnostic tests and results contribute to patient anxiety and uncertainty about their health.
  * Faster turnaround times for diagnostic evaluations can alleviate patient anxiety and improve patient experience.